-Today is Monday, the twenty-seventh of June, 2022, in the thirteenth week of Ordinary Time.
+Today is Tuesday, the sixth day of June, 2023, in the second week of Ordinary Time.

-May the peace of Christ be with you today!
+May the peace of the Lord be with you always!

 TODAY’S DEVOTIONAL AND PRAYERS